Hacky sack: Hacky attack

 Hacky Attack is a particular footbag discipline, played by two teams made up of two players each.
-It is practiced on a field, generally of sand, formed by a rectangle of 10 x 15 meters.
+It is practiced on a field, generally of sand, formed by a rectangle of 10 × 15 m.
 One of the two players, the pitcher, tries to hit the opposing pitcher with the ball (footbag), who instead tries to avoid being hit.
 The other player, the catcher, has instead the task of picking up the ball and passing it to his thrower.
 When a pitcher is hit, he switches positions with his teammate.
 The first team to reach 15 points (the point is scored each time the opposing pitcher is hit) wins the game.

 Hit the man

 This particular discipline, practiced mainly in Northern Italy, was founded in 2009 by some university students and consists in hitting the opponent with precise and spectacular shots, on the street or in public places.
-In this game, footbag is commonly called Street Ball, due to its ability to play in the crowd.
+In this game, footbag is commonly called Street Ball, due to its ability to play in a crowd.